plenoptic-org/plenoptic_presentations/2025-06-25_SAB/slides.md

 - Reproduce examples from the literature: Wang and Simoncelli, 2008 (original MAD paper); Feather et al., 2023 (audio and image deep net metamers)
 - Double-check compatibility with new Mac GPUs
 - Finalize pooled texture model (e.g., Freeman and Simoncelli, 2011)
+- Refactor steerable pyramid, to clean code and make more efficient